 Parenting.
 I’m a mother of two and honestly believe that being a parent is the hardest job ever!
 Well…one of the hardest jobs; as being married is a very close second in my book.
 Parenting in today’s world is not easy!
 Bookshelves buckle under the weight of all the parenting books written and everybody has an opinion; one that they so happily and gladly share with parents – whether asked for or not.
 Judgement and criticism of parenting styles or decisions flood social media.
 Being a “good parent” seems to be almost impossible.
 And don’t even get me started on all the self blame, self doubt and the guilt that we as parents so easily lay upon our own shoulders.
 I have a huge, soft spot for moms of all ages.
 One of my biggest rewards is working with parents; whether it is with an individual mom or dad on tackling that self doubt, or guilt or whether it is with couples who are struggling with parenting styles, discipline issues or difficult decisions surrounding their children.
 Being a part of their journey to self-acceptance, personal growth and inner peace is the most satisfying experience.

 If you are a mom or a dad, struggling with parenting, please know that you are not alone and that there are many things that we can do, to make things better for you!
-For more information on Parenting counselling, please visit my Parenting page.
+For more information on Parenting counselling, please visit our Parental guidance page.

 Marriage/Relationship counselling is another one of my fields of choice.
 I have now been married for 13 years and; as any other married couple, we’ve also experienced our ups and our downs.
 I can however testify of a wonderful relationship that could also be yours!!
 With the right tool set – you can turn your relationship into your biggest asset… In my experience; huge problems in relationships, more often than not, can be turned around when a couple knows exactly what their own individual needs are and how to communicate these needs to their partner healthily and effectively; also how to recognize old patterns of interaction and to actively work against them, implementing the tools they have learnt, cementing those new patterns of interaction and thus; changing their relationship for the better.
 As I mentioned earlier healthy and effective communication is key and it is often here that I find the biggest obstacles in relationships.
 By learning a fool-proof method of communicating with one another, half of most couples problems can be dealt with quite swiftly.